alphagov/govuk-design-guide/docs/components/content-list.md

 ---
-# This file is a template to document a new component within the GOV.UK Design Guide website.
+# This file is a template to document a new component within the GOV.UK Publishing Design System website.
 layout: component-documentation
 sectionKey: Components
 eleventyNavigation:
   parent: Components

-# Step 1: Duplicate and rename this file to the proposed component you want to include in the Design Guide website.
+# Step 1: Duplicate and rename this file to the proposed component you want to include in the Publishing Design System website.
 # When duplicating and renaming this file use lowercase and replace any spaces with a dash (ie. -)

 # Step 2: Set "eleventyExcludeFromCollections" to "false".
-This will ensure that the code snippet is commented out and this page will be display withinin the Design Guide.
+This will ensure that the code snippet is commented out and this page will be display withinin the Publishing Design System.
 eleventyExcludeFromCollections: false

 # Step 3: Input data points according to fields below to the best of your ability.
 Any fields without any data points will not be displayed on the website.